Vinicius-Peters/pipeline/README.md

 ## What was done:
 - Installation of Airflow on Docker in Linux environment.
-- Python script for extracting data from the data lake, necessary transformations and inserting data into the data lake
+- Python script for extracting data from the data lake, necessary transformations and inserting data into the data warehouse
 - AWS Glue for structuring tables and AWS Athena for queries.

 ## What needs to be done